About Cashblack

 And what started off as a play on words is now our platform for supporting your support of Black-owned businesses.

 Socio-economic issues and the lack of support for Black-owned businesses are directly correlated.
-Many issues that impact the Black community and, thus, society as a whole, stem from socio-economic issues.
-We believe that many of these social and economic issues can be overcome through the support of such enterprises.
+Many issues that impact the Black community — and thus society as a whole — stem from socio-economic disparities.
+We believe that meaningful change can come through economic empowerment and conscious consumerism.

 Underrepresentation